Having discovered Seattle's

 Then finally,

-I Rot [link] took the stage, and
+I Rot [link] took the

 I'll be damned if it wasn't worth the wait.
 The band